ArchitWadehra/Deep-Learning/README.md

 > Improvise a Jazz Solo with an LSTM Network
 > Operations on Word Vectors with GloVe
 > Emojify
 > Neural Machine Translation with Attention
+> Trigger Word Detection